maxh/maxheinritz.com/_posts/2026-02-21-the-importance-of-being-unearnest.md

 His central claim is that we deceive ourselves to better deceive others.
 But self-deception is useful twice over: it makes the pitch more convincing, and it sustains the daily grind.
 The founder who genuinely believes doesn't have to fight their own skepticism every morning.

 In the startup context, this is the true believer.
-The founder who has genuinely lost the distinction between what is and what they've promised.
+The founder who has lost the distinction between what is and what they've promised.
 They're maximally persuasive, to others and, crucially, to themselves.
 They push through the moment a clear-eyed person would quit, sustain their own conviction through years when nothing works, and make that conviction contagious enough to hold a team together.
 But they've paid for this with the ability to see clearly.
 Their own story has replaced reality, and when reality shifts, they're the last to know.

 ## The conscious performer